Documentation Index

 Step 4: Repeat until approved

-Continue the loop — check the wait endpoint, and if changes_requested, send another iteration:
+Continue the loop — check the wait endpoint, and based on the response content, decide whether to send another iteration:

 Retrieving Iteration Chains